ivangfr/springboot-vault-examples/spring-vault-approle-multi-datasources-mysql/README.md

 ## Prerequisite

-Before running this example, all the steps described at [Start Environment](https://github.com/ivangfr/springboot-vault-examples#start-environment) should be previously executed.
+Before running this example, all the steps described at [Start Environment](https://github.com/ivangfr/springboot-vault-examples#start-environment) section in the main README should be previously executed.

 ## Setup Vault-MySQL